 Length: 8 weeks immersive in-person learning

-Present your final project to the masses at the end of week 8 !
+Present your final project to the masses!

 What I love about being a dev, is not just the problem solving aspect and feature creation/development, but the culture and community is such a great fit for me.
 It’s something that's made me realize that this my career path.
 This is what I'm going to do for the rest of my life.